min2ha/ukwa-site/content/target/37180/index.en.md

   "subject": "EU Referendum"
 }

-# Guardian, The: Queen voiced 'scathing views' on EU more than once, says Sun editor

 An article exposing the points of view both of The Sun editor and of people, particularly people in the government, who believe that claims of the Queen backing Brexit are false